UPPMAX/R-python-julia-matlab-HPC/reflections/20241024_richel/README.md

 ![Ratings](../../evaluations/20241024/evaluation_4.png)

-Only my sessons:
+Only my sessions:

 - Introduction: 2x very good, 2x excellent
 - Load and run: 4x excellent
-- Interactice work on the compute node: 1x very good, 4x excellent
+- Interactive work on the compute node: 1x very good, 4x excellent
 - Using RStudio: 2x very good, 2x excellent

 So, although I dislike my 'Load and run' session, it has been